 Step 4.
 Clear and synchronize the schema cache

 Clear the CLion schema cache (right-click a data source and select Step 1.
 Synchronize the database state).).
-Synchronize the view (see
+Synchronize the view (refer to

 Consider this step as a temporary workaround.
-If you cannot see objects in the database explorer, you might have a bug.
+If you cannot see objects in the Database tool window, you might have a bug.
 Collect troubleshooting materials and send them to our support team.

 Temporary enable introspection with JDBC metadata

 Open data source properties.
 You can open data source properties by using one of the following options: